Hunter Perrin

 Things I Can Do

-I'm an expert in JavaScript/ECMAScript (for the browser and for Node.js), HTML, and CSS.
+I'm an expert in JavaScript/ECMAScript and TypeScript (for the browser and for Node.js), HTML, and CSS.
 I have been using Git in team based environments for over 12 years, and I used Perforce at Google for 1 year.
 I'm proficient in Electron, PHP, Bash scripting, and SQL.
 I have a working knowledge of Java.

 I've used a number of frontend and backend libraries.
 I'm proficient in Express, React, Svelte, SvelteKit, Electron, SMUI (my own library), and Nymph.js (my own library).